docknetwork/api-docs/source/index.html.md

 ```

-DID document.
+This is a schema that represents a DID document.
 The current set of properties is incomplete

 ### Properties